Here’s Where Inflation is Raising Your Living Costs the Most

 How to save money on moving costs

-If you’re moving during the height of this inflation spike, here are three great ways to save money on your move:
+Here are three great ways to save money on your move:

 1. Get estimates from multiple moving companies to compare prices and find your cheapest option.